 Where you are looking is not something you usually think about when you’re comfortable with someone.
 However, it can become an issue once you start feeling self-conscious in a situation.
 You’ve probably noticed that you can’t look at people in both of their eyes at once, and compromising on the middle makes you look cross-eyed.

-Instead, focus your gaze on one eye for a second or two and then move to the other eye.
+Instead, focus your gaze on one eye for a second or two and then move to the other eye, perhaps focusing on the person’s eyelashes.
 You can also look at the person’s mouth or hands if they’re demonstrating something.
 Try switching between these spots every couple of seconds to maintain good eye contact but avoid staring.

 4. Give people space